nixmai18/CSE-15L-Lab-Report-1/index.md

-# CSE 15L LAB REPORT 1
+# CSE 15L LAB REPORT 1: Remote Access and FileSystem

 ## Examples Using the cd Command:

+Files and Folders used

 cd command with no argument: